 How to tell that Good-Gums is working:

 Typically you learned that your gums were receding by looking at their changing appearance over time in the mirror.
+This is an external indication of what’s been going on under the surface for a long time.
 As the gums receded from the front surfaces of the teeth and as portions that once were covered with gums became exposed, you started to look “long in the tooth.”
 The spaces between teeth that were once filled with gum tissue started to become voids, and then larger voids.
-When your gums recede, sometimes your teeth become more sensitive to hot or cold.
-Sometimes you can feel a notch with your finger where the gum line used to be.
+When your gums recede, sometimes your teeth become more sensitive to hot or cold, as the gums recede toward the root, beyond where there’s enamel.
+Sometimes you can feel a notch with your finger where the end of the enamel makes its transition to the exposed dentin, which used to be covered by gum tissue.

 When your gums stop receding, you’ll no longer see these conditions worsen.
-But you’ll be able to tell directly only by watching over months.
+But you’ll be able to tell directly only by watching over several months.
 You’ll probably want a quicker indication than that, so look for the absence of signs of any periodontal disease or gingivitis.
-One of the earliest indirect indicators is to look for the absence of plaque and tartar; this can be accomplished by using a chewable disclosing tablet or a liquid disclosing solution after your daily routine of brushing, flossing, interdental brushing, and/or oral irrigation.
-A disclosing solution is available at drugstores and it reveals any remaining plaque or tartar by staining it with vegetable dye, and then the dye can easily be brushed away along with any plaque that was missed.
-If there is no plaque or tartar, there will be no source of additional infection, and there will be no new occurrences of gum infection, and the underlying cause of most gum recession will be absent.
+One of the earliest indirect indicators is to look for the reduction in (or even the absence of) plaque and tartar.
+You can see this by using a chewable disclosing tablet or a liquid disclosing solution after your daily routine with Good-Gums (applying by brush, floss, interdental brush and/or oral irrigation).
+A disclosing solution is available at drugstores and it reveals any remaining plaque or tartar by staining it with vegetable dye, and then the dye can easily be brushed or scraped away along with any plaque that was missed.
+This can be an excellent training tool to learn how to remove plaque most effectively.
+If there is no stain, then there is no plaque or tartar, and there will be no source of additional infection to start at the surface of your gums.
+No new occurrences of gum infection mean that the growth of additional new gum cells (with the support of Good-Gums) won’t be undermined by unnecessary and avoidable death of gum cells.

 How long until you can see results:

-Replacing the cells of tissue that have died and are no longer there takes longer and is harder to accomplish than restoring the health of intact tissue that is merely inflamed.
+The replacement of cells that have died off and that no longer exist takes more time than merely restoring the health of still-intact tissue that is simply inflamed.
 Gum recession happened slowly, typically over a number of years.
-Recession will stop getting worse right after the underlying cause is removed: periodontal disease, mechanical or chemical irritants, or bruxism (especially at night, which can be addressed by a night guard).
+Reversal will take a bit of time.
+But recession can stop getting worse right away, after the underlying causes are removed: periodontal disease, mechanical or chemical irritants, or bruxism (especially at night, which can be addressed by a night guard).

 Thank goodness for Good Gums!!